rprieto/dash/README.markdown

 ## Running the dashboard

-* Install Ruby
 * Install Node.js
-* Go to the project folder and run

 ```
 bundle install
 npm install
-foreman start
+npm start
 ```

 Then browse to [localhost:3000](http://localhost:3000)

 ## Developing

+* To run the tests:

 ```
-npm install
 mocha
 ```